unr-ndad/empire/README.md

 ------------------------------
 ## Future activities

-#### Visualizing Empire website
+### Visualizing Empire website
 A digital humanities project that seeks to ethically visualize the French historical imagination using cartographic and network visualizations of events contained within the *Journal des Voyages* corpus.

 #### *Journal des Voyages* corpus
 This dataset will ultimately be refined and cleaned further, using ethical visualization principles, to create a complete corpus.
 This final corpus will be made publicly available.

+#### Paper on process REPLACE WITH PAPER NAME
+The award also contributed to the drafting of a peer-reviewed paper that will be submitted to Digital Scholarship in the Humanities outlining a method for computationally processing non-modern, non- English languages for humanities research in a critically engaged way.

 ### Participate

 #### Follow
-You can follow development of this work by subscribing to DO WE WANT TO MAKE A NEWSLETTER???
+You can follow development of this work by subscribing to updates at [our newsletter](https://vizempire.substack.com/).

 #### Contribute
 We welcome communication, contributions, and thoughts on this work, particularly from people in the French diaspora.
-If you'd like to contribute to the development of this work, please reach out at cchurch at unr dot edu or khepworth at unr dot edu.
-Referrals to other projects, literature, and methods that may be relevant are welcome, as well as suggestions for improvement or other modes of implementation.
+If you'd like to contribute to the development of this work, please join the [vizempire google group](vizempire@googlegroups.com).
+We welcome referrals to other projects, literature, and methods that may be relevant, as well as suggestions for improvement or other modes of implementation.

 &nbsp;